shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 Manual setting (Ubuntu and ROS)
 -------------------------------

 ..
-NOTE:: While provided Raspberry Pi 3 image is being used, skip the following step (Manual Installation).
+NOTE:: Skip this step when the downloaded image is being used (Manual Installation).

 [Manual] Install the Ubuntu MATE for the Raspberry Pi 3 (TurtleBot3 Basic Model)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~